samkellu/Sammy-s-Snackies/README.md

 - List the transaction History.

 ## Running The Program

+<b> Note: </b> we attempted to have a functioning executable however had a variety of issues despite following an expertly designed guide from the legend that is Frank Fu.
+You may attempt to use it however it's executability has been tentative.

 - Clone the repository using ```git clone https://github.sydney.edu.au/SOT2412-COMP9412-2022S2/Sammys-Snackies.git```.
 - Navigate into the 'Sammys-Snackies' Folder.
 - Open a terminal and type ```gradle run```.